BenediktKronhardt/digitalToolbox_DataBusiness/_book/group1_BenediktKronhardt_BoergeMeyer.md

 #> development                    1.0000000
 ```

-Since the correlation between restaurant price index and groceries index is -->(TODO: correlation mit R einfügen) >0.8, this may indicate that there is multicollinearity.
+Since the correlation between restaurant price index and groceries index is
+ $0.851855$ > 0.8, this may indicate that there is multicollinearity.
 To confirm this, we used another method to check for multicollinearity, the method of Variance Inflation Factor values.

 \linespread{1}